Dominux/htmx-example/README.md

 ### Description

 Made by [video tutorial](https://www.youtube.com/watch?v=F9H6vYelYyU).
 No dependencies needed (golang tooling already has all we need built-in).
-Everything runs on a single server without any js used.
+Everything runs on a single server without any js.
+Actually any HTML templating capable backend technology can be used.